Need to know

 Das Stue's building was built in 1938–1940 by Johann Emil Schaudt, the man behind Berlin's KaDeWe department store – Berlin's answer to Harrods.
 Be sure to spend some time in the three-storey library, at the front of the original building and next to the staircase.
 Admire the original parquet flooring and interior designer Urquiola's comfy seating options.
 If you need a drink, just pick up the telephone and order one from the bar.

-Cinco restaurant will be closed for its annual summer break from 30 July to 18 August 2017.
+Hotel restaurant Cinco will be closed for a summer break from 29 July to 16 August 2018.

 At the hotel